6 Instant Giveaways the Produce at the Farmers Market Isn’t Fresh or Local

 The FMC notes that markets usually have clear and enforced vendor-only requirements, and the staff are happy to educate customers about the requirements, along with local regulations, seasonality, and their farmers.
 “Some go so far as to conduct audits at farms to ensure that what you see on a farmer’s stand was grown by those farmers.”

 If it’s not a producer-only market, the sellers can have produce purchased at wholesale markets.
 That can mean it’s not local.

 Farmers are using signs to trick you into thinking their produce is organic

 Not all produce at the farmers market is organic, but some farmers will display signs that will make you think so.
 Unless the farmer can point to clear organic certification, the food may not be organic.
 And don’t be fooled by signs like no-spray, chemical-free, natural, or grown using organic methods: They don’t mean much.
-Check out 13 other things you may not know about organic food.

 Again, talk to the farmer selling the food.
 If that person can’t point to a government-issued organic certification, shop elsewhere.

 The farmer says their food is organic but the label is too expensive